microsoft/react-native-windows/README.md

 ```
 - - *Note:* If you just want to get started with developing your own app, read [Getting Started with App Development](#GettingStarted).
 You only need to interact with `npm` to use for your app development.

-For more information about contributing PRs and issues, see our [Contribution Guidelines](https://github.com/ReactWindows/react-native-windows/blob/master/CONTRIBUTING.md) **(Coming Soon)**.
+For more information about contributing PRs and issues, see our [Contribution Guidelines](https://github.com/ReactWindows/react-native-windows/blob/master/CONTRIBUTING.md)

 [Good First Task](https://github.com/ReactWindows/react-native-windows/labels/Good%20First%20Task) and [help wanted](https://github.com/ReactWindows/react-native-windows/labels/help%20wanted) are great starting points for PRs.

 Each pull request has the unit tests, code analysis, and a [Winium](https://github.com/2gis/Winium) integration test run in the AppVeyor CI service.
-To shorten the feedback cycle, please be sure to run the unit tests in Visual Studio and verify they are passing before submitting pull requests.
+To shorten the feedback cycle, please be sure to [run the unit tests in Visual Studio](https://github.com/ReactWindows/react-native-windows/blob/master/CONTRIBUTING.md#running-unit-tests-in-visual-studio) and verify they are passing before submitting pull requests.
 For extra credit, verify the examples in RNTester continue to work properly.

 ### Examples